fzerorubigd/gobgg/README.md

 ---
 For getting the person image you can use the -undocumented- person API `PersonImage`

+GeekList
+---
+The library supports getting the lists by their id using the `GeekList` function

+Hotness
+---
+It is possible to get thodays hotness and the the change since yesterday using the `Hotness` function

 Rate Limiting
 ---

 Boardgamegeek does rate limit on all the api calls.
-Its a good idea to add a rate limiter to your client. it is already supported and I recommend the
+Its a good idea to add a rate limiter to your client. it is already supported and I recommend the `go.uber.org/ratelimit`

 ```go
 import (